AnastasiiaAleksandrova/EventApp/README.md

-This an application showing upcoming events in the city of Helsinki.
+An application showing upcoming events in the city of Helsinki.

 The app was built by a team of 4 students of Business College Helsinki: Anastasiia Aleksandrova, Rostislav Petrenko, Konstantin Veselovskii and Valentina Jakobson.